 Major: FB

 English title of project (max.
-240 characters): Vegetation heterogeneity and structure and its relationship with spider diversity and abundance.
+240 characters): Variation in vegetation and vegetation structure and its relationship with spider diversity and abundance.

 Dutch title of project (max.
-240 characters): Vegetatie heterogeniteit en -structuur hun relatie met spinnen biodiversiteit en abundantie
+240 characters): Variatie in vegetatie vegetatiestructuur in relatie met spinnen biodiversiteit en -abundantie

 Summary of the proposal in laymen’s terms (max.
 1500 characters):

 Spider- and arthropod biodiversity in general, have been declining steadily for decades.
 Spiders are important predators in many ecosystems and play a critical role in regulating insect populations.
-To reverse this trend conservation management is applied.
-Livestock is used to maintain large plots of land as an easy and cheap alternative to more labour-intensive nature management.
-If implemented correctly grazing creates a heterogenous vegetation.
+To reverse this trend in nature reserves conservation management measures are needed.
+Livestock is used to manage large plots of land, not only as an easy and cheap alternative to more labour-intensive nature management, but primarily to restore ecological functions such as grazing, trampling, nutrient cycling and maintaining open vegetation types and landscapes with complex vegetation structures.
+If implemented properly grazing creates a heterogenous vegetation.
 Heterogeneity is considered a primary causal driver of biodiversity, yet the universal role of heterogeneity in structuring biodiversity is unclear.
 The aim of this research is to establish general insights on how spatial vegetation structure affects and relates to spider biodiversity on former agricultural land, using new remote sensing techniques to map spatial heterogeneity.
 The habitat-heterogeneity hypothesis states that an increase in habitat heterogeneity leads to an increase in species diversity, so I expect to see a positive correlation between biodiversity and the level of heterogeneity.
 In this research we focus on spiders living in a vegetation structure gradient, containing short grassland, tall herbs and scrub in three sites with a total of 30 plots in East-Flanders that have a development under low-intensity grazing management, exceeding 20 years.
 This research will give insight into the relationship between biodiversity and vegetation structure, and how to best implement nature management, particularly grazing.

 Indicate the state of the art (max.
 5000 characters):

 Large grazing herbivores exert major influences on their habitat.
 In many semi-natural types of grassland, especially in Europe, the maintenance or reintroduction of large grazers is a widely applied management tool, aiming to preserve an open, species rich landscape (Ostermann, 1998).
-Grazing is an easy and cheap alternative to more labour-intensive nature management practices, and when implemented correctly, it creates a heterogeneous vegetation structure.
-Large grazers that are used are mostly cattle and other ruminants.
+Grazing is an easy and cheap alternative to more labour-intensive nature management practices, and when implemented correctly, it is able to create a heterogeneous landscape with large variation in vegetation structure.
+Large grazers that are mostly used are cattle and horses.
+Recently attention is paid to the reintroducton of wild species such as Red deer, European bison and Elk.

 The most important direct effect of grazers is the eating, trampling, fertilizing and damaging of plants or vegetations.
-Most grazers show selective eating and have a preference for grasses.
+Most grazers show selective foraging and have a preference for grasses.
 Plants usually have strategies to survive, they either tolerate it and are able to recover quickly or they have evasive strategies.
 Grazing changes the vegetation structure by creating open spaces that allow certain species to grow which would normally not be able to because of interspecific competition.
 Plant diversity will increase because of this, but grazing can also decrease plant diversity if the dominant species is tolerant against grazing and/or does not have the preference of grazers.
 This is why it is important to understand influences of large grazing herbivores on the biodiversity of various plants and animals.
 Effects of grazing on plant diversity are variable, with literature supporting positive as well as negative effects.